-At first glance, there is very little in common between the various editions of this standard.
-The first edition was written specifically for API and US applications.
-The second edition was completely reorganized in preparation for its publication as an ISO standard.
-The API 682 third edition and ISO 13709 were further reorganized as a result of input during the ISO review process.
-This has resulted in a different arrangement and numbering between the various editions of the document.
-Any references to specific clauses or appendixes must specify the applicable edition to ensure a correct reference.
-Upon closer examination, the reader will find most of the information from the first edition has been incorporated into the latter editions.
-There are very few differences between the API second edition and the third edition or ISO 21049.
-Although this tutorial will cover many of these additions, the reader should review the standard for a thorough understanding of the requirements of the second edition.
+At first glance, there is very little in common between the First Edition and Second Edition other than the size of the document.
+This is because the standard has been completely reorganized in preparation for its publication as an ISO standard (ISO 21049).
+This has resulted in a completely different arrangement and numbering of the document.
+Any references to specific clauses or appendixes from the First Edition will not be correct in the Second Edition.
+Upon closer examination, the reader will find most of the information from the First Edition is still there although there have been significant additions in many areas.
+Although this tutorial covers many of these additions, the reader should review the standard for a thorough understanding of the requirements of the Second Edition.